lcharbon/vention-front-end-test/README.md

 ## Notable Features
+- Used newest Rails (7.0.2.2).
+- Reactive front end using Hotwire/Turbo Streams.
 - Near to the pixel reproduction of provided design.
 - Cart persisted with cookies.
 - Products resources routes limited to create and index.